Becky139/mutts-cuts/AGILE.md

 Removed User Story #18 from sprint 2 project - As a unregistered user I can view the landing page so that I understand the site's purpose

 Technically services are a different function.
 Time for a new *services* app!  #18 can drop into a future project week.
-I feel it's best to get authenication working next as this affects the navbar.
+I feel it's best to get authentication working next as this affects the navbar.
 Next logical step to complete that.

 I want to fix [issue #5](https://github.com/Becky139/mutts-cuts/issues/28) to wrap up this week.